PayButton/paybutton-server/README.md

 ### Optional configuration
-- To run on production mode, set `ENVIRONMENT=production` on `.env.local`.
-This would optimize the build so that the app is faster, but local changes will not trigger a reload immediately.
+- For production, set `ENVIRONMENT=production` in `.env.local.` This optimizes the build for performance and skips the setup of various dev tools (like LiveReload).
 <!--
 - Enable _social login_ by filling up `.env` or `.env.local` file with your social provider credentials.
 You can get testing credentials and more detailed instructions [here](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/backend#2-initialise-supertokens).
 -->